UPDATED FOR MARCH 2017

 What's the difference between LinkedIn Recommendations and Endorsements?

 Recommendations are written testimonials for a person, product or service.
-Endorsements are where someone clicks a box to endorse someone for a skill that they say they have.
+LinkedIn's Endorsements are where someone clicks a box to endorse someone for a Skill that they say they have.

 Endorsements are a form of social proof but they should NOT BE TRUSTED.
 Many scammers use them to make themselves look real.